Policy & Advocacy

-IDA’s new report, Building on Recovery for Urban Place Management, outlines actions that urban place management organizations (UPMOs) can take to ensure downtowns, city centers and urban districts recover more strongly.
+IDA’s report, Building on Recovery for Urban Place Management, outlines actions that urban place management organizations (UPMOs) can take to ensure downtowns, city centers and urban districts recover more strongly.
 Explore top priorities for COVID recovery and strategies that UPMOs can undertake to build on recovery efforts.
 This publication is free for both members and nonmembers.

-Join IDA for our weekly online series, Advancing Places, empowering urban champions with the solutions needed to address the most critical urban issues of the day.
+Join IDA for online series, Advancing Places, empowering urban champions with the solutions needed to address the most critical urban issues of the day.
 This series is available for both members and nonmembers.

 IDA members are reaping the advantages of the combined wisdom within our community and sharing how districts are recovering and moving forward.

 IDA is updating best offerings regularly—bookmark and return to this page to remain informed and review the latest resources!
 Do you have a resource or example of your response to the pandemic to share with members?
 If so, email IDA’s Research Team.